10 Iconic Macau Restaurants

 If you’re lucky the septuagenarian owner might even be there playing a few tunes on his guitar or erhu, a former policeman who missed his true calling in life if judged by his name alone – the venerable Feeling Wong.

 Address: 1 Rua Caetano, Coloane Village Hours: 11:30 am to 12:00 am

 #4: Long Wa

 Type: Cantonese Opened: 1963 Price: $100/pax Maven Restaurant Review Rank: 4.5 Stars

-Located next to Red Market, where they still source all of their fresh meat and produce daily, Long Wa is the last original teahouse still standing in Macau.
-Part antique hall, part art gallery and 100% living breathing museum, it’s admittedly never served the best Cantonese in town, but that’s never really been the point.
+Located next to Red Market, where they still source all of their fresh meat and produce daily, Long Wa admittedly doesn’t serve the best Cantonese in town, but that’s never been the point.
+Part antique hall, part art gallery and 100% living breathing museum, you’ll be visiting because it’s the last original teahouse still standing in Macau.

 Dining at Long Wa has always been more about the experience, about sitting back amongst the artwork, plants and stacks of tea, enjoying a long leisurely dim sum lunch, getting a glimpse of Macau life in the 60’s and 70’s.
 As such, there is no Wifi, no computers, no music, nothing at all, just a restaurant that’s photogenic as old hell, and always a pleasure to be in.

 No.3 Avenida do Almirante Lacerda Hours: 7:30 am to 2:00 pm *Closed on Thursdays

 Type: Portuguese Opened: 1986 Price: $350/pax Maven Restaurant Review Rank: 3.5 Stars